-The PECR (Privacy and Electronic Communications (EC Directive) Regulations 2003) implement the EU’s ePrivacy Directive (Directive 2002/58/EC) and set out privacy rights relating to electronic communications.
+The PECR (Privacy and Electronic Communications (EC Directive) Regulations 2003) are a UK law that implements the EU’s ePrivacy Directive (Directive 2002/58/EC) and set out privacy rights relating to electronic communications.

 The PECR have been amended six times – in 2004, 2011, 2015, 2016 and twice in 2018.
 The latest amendment came into effect on 17 December 2018, introducing director liability for non-compliance caused by director connivance or negligence.

-They were due to be replaced by the ePR (ePrivacy Regulation) in 2018, but this regulation is now expected to come into force in 2019.
-It is not yet known whether this will be after the UK leaves the EU and, if so, whether the UK will implement the ePR in full.
+They were due to be replaced by the ePR (ePrivacy Regulation) in 2018, but this regulation is now expected to come into force in 2022.
+It is not yet known whether the UK will fully implement the ePR's requirements.

-How do the PECR relate to the GDPR?
+How do the PECR relate to the UK GDPR?

 Consent must be “given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement”.

-For network and service providers, the GDPR does not apply where the PECR already provide rules.
-In practice, this means providers need comply only with the PECR’s requirements relating to:
+For network and service providers, the UK GDPR does not apply where the PECR already provide rules.
+In practice, this means providers need to comply only with the PECR’s requirements relating to: